Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2023_03.md

-# Azure.Default
+# Azure.GA_2023_03

-Default baseline for Azure rules.
+Include rules released March 2023 or prior for Azure GA features.

 ## Rules

-The following rules are included within `Azure.Default`.
+The following rules are included within `Azure.GA_2023_03`.
 This baseline includes a total of 363 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------